How do Mushrooms Support the Immune System?

 • Lacto-fermented pickles and unpasteurized sauerkraut

-These foods, together with plenty of fresh vegetables and fruit, whole grains, meat, and seafood, along with healthy fats like extra virgin olive oil will go a long way towards enhancing your immune system.
+These foods, along with plenty of fresh vegetables and fruit, whole grains, meat, and seafood, and healthy fats like extra virgin olive oil, will go a long way towards enhancing your immunity.

 Sleep for boosting immune system